 For early life stage monitoring, sampling was conducted passively using drift nets in order to determine the distribution of White Sturgeon yolk-sac larvae in the LCR and assist in identifying spawning locations and areas of habitat use.
-In 2016, drift net sampling was conducted at monitoring sites downstream of Arrow Lakes Generating Station (ALH; rkm 0.1), Kinnaird (rkm 12.8 - 18.2) and downstream of the Pend d'Oreille confluence (Waneta; rkm 56.0).
-Based on development stages of captured yolk-sac larvae, spawning was estimated to have occurred over a period between June 3 and June 24 at Waneta and July 3 and July 30 at Kinnaird.
-No yolk sac larvae were collected at ALH.
-The majority of yolk-sac larvae samples captured in 2016 were at an early developmental stage.
-However, of the developmentally staged samples, 19% were further developed and transitioning to exogenous feeding suggesting some suitable habitat exists for yolk-sac larvae to hide in until they reach developmental stages where drift would naturally occur.
+In 2017, drift net sampling was conducted at monitoring sites downstream of Arrow Lakes Generating Station (ALH; rkm 0.1), Kinnaird (rkm 13.4 - 18.2) and downstream of the Pend d'Oreille confluence (Waneta; rkm 56.0).
+Based on developmental stages of captured yolk-sac larvae, spawning was estimated to have occurred over a period between June 11 and July 5 at Waneta and on July 19 at ALH.
+No yolk-sac larvae captured at Kinnaird were able to be developmentally staged.
+While the majority of yolk-sac larvae samples captured in 2017 at both ALH and Waneta were at an early developmental stage (<40), samples collected in 2016 were further developed and some (19%) were transitioning to exogenous feeding.
+This suggests some suitable habitat exists for yolk-sac larvae to hide in until they reach developmental stages where drift would naturally occur.

 Recent genetic work determined that the number of adults spawning in the LCR was more than 10-fold the number spawned to produce progeny released from the Conservation Aquaculture Program.
-In efforts to increase genetic diversity among stocked juvenile White Sturgeon, a streamside incubation facility (SIF) was developed in 2014 for the purpose of incubating naturally produced eggs collected in the LCR in order to increase number of adults contributing to stocked offspring to increase effective breeding numbers and maintain genetic diversity within the population.
-The program has been successful in each of 2014, 2015 and 2016 with wild embryos and larvae incubated in the SIF and subsequently reared at the Kootenay Trout Hatchery for release as juveniles the following spring.
+In efforts to increase genetic diversity among stocked juvenile White Sturgeon, a streamside incubation facility (SIF) was developed in 2014 for the purpose of incubating naturally produced embryos collected in the LCR in order to increase number of adults contributing to stocked offspring to increase effective breeding numbers and maintain genetic diversity within the population.
+The program has been successful from 2014 through 2017 with wild embryos and larvae incubated in the SIF and subsequently reared at the Kootenay Trout Hatchery for release as juveniles the following spring.

 An annual juvenile White Sturgeon program was initiated in 2008 to describe important parameters related to growth, survival, and distribution in the Canadian portion of the LCR.
 Monitoring is focused on hatchery origin juveniles as wild juvenile age classes are lacking.
-Releases of hatchery origin juveniles have occurred from 2002-2017 with 149,685 individuals stocked into the lower Columbia River and into Lake Roosevelt in the United States.
+Releases of hatchery origin juveniles have occurred from 2002-2018 with 148,464 individuals stocked into the lower Columbia River and into Lake Roosevelt in the United States.
+In 2018, 457 hatchery juveniles (year class 2017) were released in the spring with additional fish (~150) to be released in the fall once target size is reached.
 In 2013, juvenile monitoring was established as part of a five-year population assessment initiated to estimate survival rate and abundance of the White Sturgeon population within the transboundary reach of the LCR.
 Additionally, data from this program will be used to determine juvenile growth rates, fish condition, age class structuring, and density dependent responses.
-This program is standardized throughout the Transboundary section of the Columbia River, incorporating all habitats within Canada and the US.
-While wild juvenile sturgeon are encountered, captures from 2013-2016 have been predominantly hatchery-released fish with wild juveniles representing <1% of the total catch.
+This program is standardized throughout the Transboundary Reach of the Columbia River, incorporating all habitats within Canada and the US.
+While wild juvenile sturgeon are encountered, captures from 2013-2017 have been predominantly hatchery-released fish with wild juveniles representing <1% of the total catch.
 Survival analyses completed using juvenile capture data have indicated that survival has been higher than originally predicted, and is associated with size at release, with fish released at larger body sizes (e.g. >300 g) having the highest survival.
-These survival rates have resulted in an abundance estimate for hatchery origin White Sturgeon of over 30,000 individuals (BC Hydro 2016c).
+Abundance has been estimated at more than 6,000 individuals (BC Hydro 2018).
 Survival estimates have been used to modify release targets for wild origin progeny, with fish reared to a minimum 200 g prior to release into the LCR to improve survival.
 Additionally, monitoring results are helping to facilitate discussions around stocking numbers going forward as part of the larger recovery initiative.